"Pre-order" Reservation confirmed for customer in Hertfordshire.

 I will update the details following workshop session with the luthier next week, if the diagnosis differs from the present initial assessment.

 When correctly set up, all the Harmony Stella 12-strings play nicely with the distinct "D" profile neck on the later models, as this one, but all with that 2"/approx. 51mm. nut width & 25 1/4"/642mm. scale length.
 I aim for a 12th. fret action of around 3mm., making it ideal for a mixture of both fretted and bottleneck play.
-The present action is too low at 2.25mm./2.5mm., even with the excess relief in the fingerboard and strings are muting/buzzing, due to fretting out at the 12th. fret.
+The previous action was too low, and this has been corrected on fingerboard re-levelling & adjustment to raise the bridge height a little, also giving better string break angle over the saddle, improving downward pressure and sound transmission.

-As mentioned earlier, the usual stringing options are Martin Bronze XL 10-47 gauge strings, necessary if tuning up to or near concert pitch, alternatively Martin Light 12-54, only for lowered tuning, or a third option I used at Mark Braidner#'s request on the H912 restored for him completed around Christmas 2015 are John Pearse Heavy Gauge 13-56 strings, designed for C# tuning.
+As mentioned earlier, the usual stringing options are Martin Bronze XL 10-47 gauge strings, necessary if tuning up to or near concert pitch, alternatively Martin Light 12-54, only for lowered tuning, or a third option I used at Mark Braidner's request on the H912 restored for him completed around Christmas 2015 are John Pearse Heavy Gauge 13-56 strings, designed for C# tuning, although I understand that he has since switched to heavy La Bella Silk & Steel strings.
+In this case the customer has also opted for La Bella S&S, but medium 12-52 gauge.

 There is no case included with the guitar.
 I do have one or two period correct pressed fibreboard cases, or alternatively I may be able to supply a virtually unused Hiscox Liteflite hardshell case, offering much better protection, and if I can marry the guitar to a suitable case, I will be please to agree a combined price for guitar + case.